Ibanez AR History

 Expansion into International Markets and the Establishment of Our Own Factory

-Later, the company’s offices and factories were completely destroyed in the air raids on Nagoya during World War II, but guitar production resumed around 1947.
+Subsequently, the company’s offices and factories were completely destroyed in the air raids on Nagoya during World War II, but guitar production resumed around 1947.

 In 1962, the company established the Tama Factory and began developing and exporting original models of electric guitars and amplifiers.